Buying or converting a campervan: The pros & cons

 Limited customisation: While some campervans allow for customisation, you may have to compromise on certain features or layouts if the options available don't fully match your vision.

 "Deciding on your dream campervan is an exciting time, especially if you love travel, adventure, and the idea of a 'home on wheels'.
-A new, purchased campervan gives you immediate freedom to start exploring without any setup delays or the uncertainties of DIY adjustments."
+It’s a big investment so make sure you take the time to make the right decision, visit dealerships, talk to existing owners, look at reviews and visit the many industry shows throughout the year."

 Jo Mitchell, Marketing Director at Swift